metricly/metricly-docs/content/api/api-policies.md

 ### Parameters

+{{% notice tip %}}

+The following parameters are all optional.
+Users can interact with the /policies/events endpoint without using these parameters to obtain events which have occurred within the past hour.

+{{% /notice %}}

 | Parameter | Parameter Type | Data Type | Description |
 |-------------|----------------|---------------|---------------------------------------------------------------|
 | duration | query | string | Follows ISO8601 duration format.
 Example options include: PT1h, PT1m, PT10s, P3D |